Once you have created an environment and reinforcement learning agent, you can train the

-When validating your agent, consider checking how your agent handles:
+When validating your agent, consider checking how your agent handles the following:

-Changes to simulation initial conditions.
-To change the model initial conditions, modify the reset function for the environment.
+Changes to simulation initial conditions — To change the model initial conditions, modify the reset function for the environment.
 For example reset functions, see Create MATLAB Environment Using Custom Functions, Create Custom MATLAB Environment from Template, and Create Simulink Environments for Reinforcement Learning.

-Mismatches between the training and simulation environment dynamics.
-To do so, create test environments in the same way that you created the training environment, modifying the environment behavior.
+Mismatches between the training and simulation environment dynamics — To check such mismatches, create test environments in the same way that you created the training environment, modifying the environment behavior.